 What skills do I need to become a Relationship Counsellor?

 - Have excellent communication skills.

-- Be receptive to new ideas and prepared to commit to training – it is a skilled job.
+- Be receptive to new ideas and prepared to commit to training – it’s a skilled job.

 - Be able to demonstrate patience and understanding.